-This treatment approach uses medicines or drugs to kill cancer cells or slow or prevent their growth.
-Medical therapies may be used before or after surgery.
-These are called systemic therapies because the drugs travel throughout the body via the blood to find and attack cancer cells.
+Medical therapies use drugs or other substances to kill cancer cells or slow their growth.
+These are called systemic therapies, because the medications travel throughout the body via the blood to find and attack cancer cells.

-Your personalized treatment plan, based on your cancer’s stage and other characteristics specific to your cancer, may include chemotherapy, targeted therapy and/or biologic therapy.
+Your personalized treatment plan, based on your cancer’s stage and other characteristics specific to your cancer, may include one or more of the following approaches.